ethereum/go-ethereum/cmd/signer/README.md

 All methods in this API uses object-based parameters, so that there can be no mixups of parameters: each piece of data is accessed by key.

 See the [ui api changelog](intapi_changelog.md) for information about changes to this API.

+OBS!
+A slight deviation from `json` standard is in place: every request and response should be confined to a single line.
+Whereas the `json` specification allows for linebreaks, linebreaks __should not__ be used in this communication channel, to make things simpler for both parties.

 ### ApproveTx